MichelleAaa/labustoursco-react-revised/README.md

 ## References:

--Advanced CSS and Sass: Flexbox, Grid, Animations and More! by Jonas Schmedtmann - https://www.udemy.com/course/advanced-css-and-sass/ (Natours project - For the clip-path in the jumbotron and inspiration for the UI design.)
+- Advanced CSS and Sass: Flexbox, Grid, Animations and More! by Jonas Schmedtmann - https://www.udemy.com/course/advanced-css-and-sass/ (Natours project - For the clip-path in the jumbotron and inspiration for the UI design.)
--w3schools.com
+- w3schools.com (For some of the CSS styling.)

 # Note